ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-intro.md

 ## Pre-Requisites
-- Downloaded and installed Hortonworks Sandbox (Needed for Step 2 if you go with Option 1 for NiFi installation)
+- Downloaded and installed [Hortonworks Sandbox](http://hortonworks.com/products/sandbox/).
+(This is needed for Step 2, Option 1 for your NiFi installation.)
 - For Windows users, to run linux terminal commands in these tutorials, download [Git Bash](https://openhatch.org/missions/windows-setup/install-git-bash).